amtrak115/Route-Riter/README.md

  - Make the necessary changes and run with F5 or ctrl + F5 to run with a complete compilation.

+ - From Project>Properties>Compile you can choose the compilation mode.

  - From the file menu you can generate an .exe

- - From Project>Properties>Compile you can choose the compilation mode.
+ - Drop the compiled executable to the Release folder

 # After compiling the project
  - Extract all compressed files from [./Release/Dependancies/Extract...](https://github.com/FrannDzs/Route-Riter/tree/main-(7.6.27)/Release/Dependancies/Extract%20to%20release%20folder) directory to the root of the Release folder.